Learn to Hunt

 Fish Habitat Enhancements

-Iowa DNR Fisheries staff uses several habitat enhancements on Iowa waters to improve catch rates for anglers.
-Some of the enhancements are constructed on the dry or frozen bottom while others are placed from a boat in existing water.
-Each habitat enhancement brings its own limitations and benefits that are usually directed towards a specific species, season, or angling type.
-Some of the common enhancements are tree piles, rock reefs and mounds, spawning attracting areas, stake beds, benched jetties, bank hides, and others.
+Iowa DNR Fisheries staff use many habitat enhancements on Iowa waters to improve your chance of catching fish.
+They build some enhancements on the dry or frozen bottom and place others from a boat in existing water.
+Each habitat enhancement has its own limits and benefits that are usually focused on a specific species, season or type of fishing.
+Common enhancements are tree piles, rock reefs and mounds, spawning attracting areas, stake beds, benched jetties, bank hides and others.

-Placement locations can vary widely.
-All depths and locations can offer some benefits to many species during some period of the year.
-Site selection is based on a combination of factors.
-Those might include the natural bottom contour, where angling activity would best occur to avoid conflicts with other activities, siltation, behavior patterns of the desired fish species, as well as any other concerns.
-Branches from brush piles are sometimes left exposed to assist anglers in finding these submerged locations.
+Where these enhancements are placed can vary widely.
+All depths and locations can offer benefits to many species during some time of the year.
+A site is chosen based on a many factors such as the natural bottom contour, where fishing would be best to avoid conflicts with other activities, siltation, behavior patterns of the desired fish species, as well as any other concerns.
+Branches from brush piles are sometimes left exposed to help anglers find these submerged locations.
 Habitat structures placed in deeper water offer shelter during summer months, and structures placed in the deepest areas can provide excellent cover for winter panfish.
-Using surplus Christmas trees should be avoided, as they do not offer long term habitat and their branches are thin and break down quickly.